exceljs/exceljs/README.md

 <ul>
     <li>
-      Merged <a href="https://github.com/guyonroche/exceljs/pull/137">Fall back to JSON.stringify() if unknown Cell.Type #137</a> with some modification.
-      If a cell value is assigned to an unrecognisable javascript object, the stored value in xlsx and csv files will  be JSON stringified.
-      Note that if the file is read again, no attempt will be made to parse the stringified JSON text.
+      Merged <a href="https://github.com/guyonroche/exceljs/pull/166">Protect cell fix #166</a>.
+      This does not mean full support for protected cells merely that the parser is not confused by the extra xml.
-      Thanks to <a href="https://github.com/wulfsolter">wulfsolter</a> for the contribution.
+      Thanks to <a href="https://github.com/jayflo">jayflo</a> for the contribution.
     </li>
 </ul>